iamaverrick/portfolio/README.md

 ## Professional Story

-> I'm a self-taught full-stack engineer currently working in a craft union role with AT&T. This portfolio demonstrates the depth and polish I bring to software projects—showing how I transform ambiguous problems into reliable, scalable products.
+> I'm a self-taught full-stack engineer with a passion for building reliable, scalable software solutions.
+This portfolio demonstrates the depth and polish I bring to software projects—showing how I transform ambiguous problems into reliable, scalable products.
 By publishing selected, high-quality builds here, I can protect client confidentiality while giving hiring teams proof of execution across frontend, backend, and DevOps domains.

 ---